The Best Day Hikes in Whistler: Trails You Can’t Miss

 Joffre Lakes is one of the most beautiful parks in BC.
 And, fortunately, the Joffre Lakes hike is also one of the Whistler region’s easiest, so the park’s fantastic views can be enjoyed by almost everyone!
 Located just an hour’s drive north of Whistler Village, Joffre Lakes Provincial Park makes for a fantastic family-friendly day trip, which can easily be customized to suit your abilities.

 The park has one trail which leads from the parking lot past three pristine bright blue lakes.
-So, even if you decide not to hike all the way to the top, you’ll still get to enjoy some spectacular scenery along the way.
+So, even if you decide not to hike to the top, you’ll still get to enjoy some spectacular scenery along the way.

 The one downside to Joffre Lakes is that because it’s so beautiful and accessible, it’s also now one of BC’s most popular hikes, so the trail does get very busy.
-To try and control this, BC Parks have implemented a day use permit to visit the park.
-Passes are free and become available online at 7am two days in advance.
+To try and control this, BC Parks has implemented a day-use permit to visit the park.
+Passes are free and become available online at 7 am two days in advance.
 It’s also worth noting that to protect the environment of the park, dogs are unfortunately not permitted.

 Extend Your Visit To The Canadian Rockies